 In the case of a severe/anaphylactic allergy, you may also be asked to provide all food and drinks for your child.
-(Please remember that any food that you bring to the home must be clearly labeled with your child's name).

 If another child in care has a severe food allergy, you will be alerted so that you can avoid bringing dangerous foods to the provider's home.
+These foods must be clearly labeled with your child's name.